 So you’ve decided to get a new car.
-You’ve picked out everything from the perfect color down to the floor mats, and you’re ever so close to driving your dream car off the lot.
-But wait, pump the brakes!
-There might be one crucial detail you’ve yet to consider: do you lease or do you buy?
+You’ve picked out everything from the color to the floor mats.
+But pump the brakes.
+Should you lease or buy?
+There are many factors to consider.

-Check out this helpful guide about leasing vs. buying, plus a few key things that will help you decide how to finance your next vehicle.
+Check out this overview of leasing vs. buying, plus get help deciding how to save for your next set of wheels.

-When you own a car, you purchase the vehicle outright from a dealer or private owner via cash or financing.
+When you own a car, you purchase the vehicle outright from a dealer or private owner with cash or by financing it.
 You can keep it for as long as you want, and you can sell it in the future, if you wish.

 When you lease a car, you do not own the vehicle.
 Instead, you make monthly payments to the owner for the right to use the vehicle.
 You must return the car at the end of your lease agreement or buy it at that time.

-With buying a car, the upfront costs are fairly obvious.
-You either need enough money to buy the car outright, or you need a big enough downpayment to start financing the vehicle.
+When buying a car, the upfront costs are fairly obvious.
+You either need enough money to buy the car outright, or you need a big enough down payment to start financing the vehicle.
 Financing will also involve taxes, registration fees, and other charges.

-With leasing, the upfront costs can vary depending on the car dealer.
-Typically, the initial costs to lease a car include at least the first month’s payment, a security deposit, taxes, registration, and an acquisition fee.
+With leasing, the upfront costs can vary.
+Typically, the initial costs to lease a car include at least the first month’s payment, a security deposit, taxes, registration fees, and an acquisition fee.

-If you buy a vehicle outright you will not have to make any monthly payments.
-However, if you take out a loan, you will need to pay back the principal, plus interest, each month.
+If you buy a vehicle outright you will not have to make any monthly payments, of course.
+If you take out a loan, you will need to make a payment toward the principal, plus interest, each month.

 When leasing a car, you will be required to make monthly payments that include interest charges and taxes.

-If you exceed those mileage limits you may incur penalty costs .
-Beyond mileage, you may have to be more careful when driving a leased car as any scratches, dents, or dings could come with wear-and-tear penalties.
+Beyond mileage, you may have to be more careful when driving a leased car.
+Any scratches, dents, or dings could come with wear-and-tear penalties.

 Consider Your Lifestyle

-If you’re someone who simply loves to go on road trips with your mountain bike, surfboard, and camping gear in tow, owning may be a good option for you.
+If you’re someone who simply loves to go on road trips with your mountain bike, surfboard, and camping gear in tow, owning may be a good option.
 That way, you never have to worry about how many miles you’ll log or the scratches your car will get as you drive through the forest.

-If you’re a city-dweller looking for a commuter car, or if you like to have the newest model with the latest tech accessories, leasing a car may be the way to go.
-That way, when your lease is up, you can look into something new.
+If you’re looking for a commuter car, or if you like to have the newest model with the latest tech accessories, leasing a car may be the way to go.
+When your lease is up, you can look for something new.

 Consider Your Finances

-Or, if you’re looking to take out a loan, do you have enough money coming in each month to cover loan repayments?
+Or if you’re looking to take out a loan, do you have enough money coming in each month to cover the payments?
 Do you have enough money in an emergency fund to cover unforeseen events?
 If you can answer yes to these questions, you may be in good shape to buy a vehicle.